lambdaclass/mina_bridge/README.md

 ## Usage

 1. [Setup Aligned Devnet locally](https://github.com/yetanotherco/aligned_layer/blob/main/docs/guides/3_setup_aligned.md#booting-devnet-with-default-configs)
-1. Setup the `core/.env` file of the bridge's core program.
+1. Setup the `.env` file of the bridge.
 A template is available in `core/.env.template`.
 1. In the root folder, deploy the bridge's contract with:

     ```sh
-    make deploy_contract_anvil
+    make deploy_contract
     ```

 1. Submit a state to verify: